-As Assistant Minister for Vocational Education and Skills, I have a keen focus on restoring VET’s status as a training system of choice – a centre of excellence where people can get real skills for real careers.
+As Assistant Minister for Vocational Education and Skills, I have a keen focus on restoring VET’s status as a training system of choicena centre of excellence where people can get real skills for real careers.

-Having the VET sector better integrated with our university sector, combining their complementary strengths, is critically important as we deliver the skilled workers business Needs.
+Having the VET sector better integrated with our university sector, combining their complementary strengths, is critically important as we deliver the skilled workers that business needs.

-The Australian Government, through the Australian Industry Skills Committee, created the Digital Transformation Industry Reference Committee, ensuring the training sector responds to greater automation and digitalisation of work by adopting future focused skills.
+The Australian Government, through the Australian Industry Skills Committee, created the Digital Transformation Industry Reference Committee, ensuring the training sector responds to greater automation and digitalisation of work by adopting future-focussed skills.

 Our Pathways in Technology (P-TECH) pilot, to operate at 14 sites around Australia, will help to meet the emerging demands for new and varied skills.